mozilla-services/socorro/docs/adr/20210819-run-stackwalk-as-subprocess.md

 ## Decision Outcome

-Chose Option 3: run C++ code as a subprocess because it's the simplest implementation that allows stackwalk to hang and crash without crashing the processor.
+Chose Option 3: run C++ code as a subprocess because it's the simplest implementation that allows stackwalker to hang and crash without crashing the processor.

 ### Positive Consequences

-- running stackwalk as a subprocess makes it easy to swap out for another executable which makes the Rust rewrite a lot easier to do
+- running stackwalker as a subprocess makes it easy to swap out for another executable which makes the Rust rewrite a lot easier to do

 ## Pros and Cons of the Options

 ### Option 1: wrap C++ code in a microservice with an API used by processor

-Wrap the stackwalk code in a microservice that exposes a public API for extracting information from minidumps.
+Wrap the stackwalker code in a microservice that exposes a public API for extracting information from minidumps.

 Goods:

-- allows independent stackwalk development making it easier to keep mozilla-central and stackwalk code in sync
+- allows independent stackwalker development making it easier to keep mozilla-central minidump-analyzer and stackwalker code in sync
-- stackwalk crashing doesn't crash the processor
+- stackwalker crashing doesn't crash the processor
 - exposing as an API might enable engineering to do other things; Sentry's Symbolicator service exposes minidump stackwalking as an API